frank-64/ToBeFrank/_posts/2023-12-18-github-copilot-investigation.md

 ### Code Explanation
 #### 1. Explanation of an code in an unfamiliar code base and language
 This example shows an inline chat I started to determine if a message could still be added to an array if it was a constant or `const` definition.
 The code-base was not written by me and this was the first time viewing it.
 I am not a TypeScript pro so the idea of a constant being updated surprised me.
-Thankfully, Copilot provided me a clear explanation in to why the code works fine.
+Thankfully, Copilot provided me a clear explanation as to why the code works fine.
 ![Constant explain](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/constant%20explain.png)

-#### 2.
+#### 2. Explanation of unfamiliar line in a YAML pipeline file
+During an update to some pipelines I was curious why the documentation stated a `.` at the end of the build command.
+I  highlighted line `58` and started a chat with Copilot to determine why this was needed.
+Copilot used the context of the code and it's understanding of Docker to provide a clear and concise explanation as to why the `.` was needed at the end.
 ![Pipelines explain](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/pipelines%20explain.png)

 ### Chat GPT vs GitHub Copilot
 I decided to compare ChatGPT and GitHub Copilot by asking the same question: How do I set the admin user property on an Azure Container Registry in a Bicep template?
 I provided ChatGPT the existing resource definition for context.
-As you can see below, ChatGPT was completely off as it was attempting to use Role-based access control assignments, but Copilot suggested the correct addition and saved me some time researching.
+In the images below ChatGPT was completely off from the documented approach by [Microsoft](https://learn.microsoft.com/en-us/azure/templates/microsoft.containerregistry/registries?pivots=deployment-language-bicep#:~:text=properties%3A%20%7B%0A%20%20%20%20adminUserEnabled%3A%20bool).
+It was attempting to use Role-based access control assignments, but Copilot suggested the correct addition and saved me some time researching.

 ![GPT Code suggestions](https://raw.githubusercontent.com/frank-64/ToBeFrank/aec2ec3606ee8a792e441795b38f41acda986559/assets/images/admin%20user%20chatgpt.png)